Blog > Here are the 10 Elements of Quality Team Meetings

 Facilitating Quality Communication

-Meetings utilize a high volume of valuable resources, so you want to be sure that you get a high return on them.
-First, you need to decide whether a meeting is necessary; many aren’t, and some discussions can be handled by a well-written email or some other method of communication.
+Meetings utilize a large number of valuable resources, so you want to ensure a high return on them.
+First, you need to decide whether a meeting is necessary; many aren’t, and some discussions can be handled by a well-written email or other communication method.

-Your team will respect you if you only call meetings when absolutely necessary for your organization’s success.
-It shows that you value their time and it makes your meetings more productive.
+Your team will respect you if you only call meetings when necessary for your organization’s success.
+It shows that you value their time, making your meetings more productive.

 10 Key Elements of Quality Meetings